fenago/snowflake-intro/lab_snowflake_sql_api/getting_started_snowflake_sql_api.md

 ```

 Negative
 : Note that the account locator might include additional segments for your region and cloud provider.
-See [Specifying Region Information in Your Account Hostname](https://docs.snowflake.com/en/user-guide/intro-regions.html#label-region-ids) for details.
+See [Specifying Region Information in Your Account Hostname] for details.

 Now let's break down the parts of the API before we begin using it.
 The API consists of the `/api/v2/statements/` resource and provides the following endpoints:

-* `/api/v2/statements`: You'll use this endpoint to [submit a SQL statement for execution](https://docs.snowflake.com/en/developer-guide/sql-api/reference.html#post-api-v2-statements).
+* `/api/v2/statements`: You'll use this endpoint to [submit a SQL statement for execution].
-* `/api/v2/statements/*statementHandle*`: You'll use this endpoint to [check the status of the execution of a statement](https://docs.snowflake.com/en/developer-guide/sql-api/reference.html#get-api-v2-statements-statementhandle).
+* `/api/v2/statements/*statementHandle*`: You'll use this endpoint to [check the status of the execution of a statement].
-* `/api/v2/statements/*statementHandle*/cancel`: You'll use this endpoint to [cancel the execution of a statement](https://docs.snowflake.com/en/developer-guide/sql-api/reference.html#post-api-v2-statements-statementhandle-cancel).
+* `/api/v2/statements/*statementHandle*/cancel`: You'll use this endpoint to [cancel the execution of a statement].

 In the steps to come, you shall use all these endpoints to familiarize yourself with the API.